This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 You have registered to take the MCAT score but aren’t sure what to do next.
 There is a lot of material the exam covers, and you want to make sure you do well and are prepared.
 Here are some helpful tips for getting a perfect MCAT score:

-This sounds cliché, but people often don’t do well on the MCAT because they did not study enough or they studied the wrong material.
+This sounds cliche, but people often don’t do well on the MCAT because they did not study enough or they studied the wrong material.
 Studying is the best way to get a good score on the MCAT.
 Create a study plan that works best for you.
-Keep it rigorous but allow it to accommodate your daily life.
+Keep it rigorous, but allow it to accommodate your daily life.
 This way, you will walk into the exam prepared and more at ease.

-In order to set your own expectations, ask yourself: “what MCAT score do I need?”
-Every medical school has separate requirements and MCAT score expectations.
 Take a look at the minimum MCAT requirements of each of your target schools to know the minimum MCAT score you need to achieve.
+It’s also important to understand how the MCAT scoring system works so you can create the best study plan to reach your target.

 Looking at class averages may also give you a better idea of what your dream medical school is expecting from your MCAT scores.